 WHERE TO BUY TICKETS?

 Now that the newness of Target Field has worn off, the attendance has been dropping each year since opening.
-During the 2016 season, Target Field ranked 23rd in total attendance.
+During the 2017 season, Target Field ranked 21st in total attendance.
 We expect this trend to continue this season so take advantage of the Twins ticket promotions.
 For the best deal on tickets, Ballpark Chasers recommends pre-purchasing your tickets through TicketMonster.com.

 WHEN TO GO?